 Kate Miller, who had been suffering from bronchitis, died of a heart attack in a Hove nursing home on March 19, 1959, aged 83.
 A niece registered the death, perhaps because Douglas Miller was too frail to take charge.
 The Beaumont Street home was disposed of, and Miller was admitted to Southlands Hospital in Shoreham-by-Sea, where he died of "myocardial degeneration" on June 7, 1961.
 Neither the Worthing Gazette nor the Worthing Herald published an obituary.
 It was a strangely muted end for a man who had done so much to record the Sussex scene in the "Golden Age of Postcards".

-Douglas Miller started issuing picture postcards of Sussex in the summer of 1903.
-By the end of 1904 he was evidently selling cards over a wide area of Sussex, for example at Ardingly, Billingshurst, Clayton, Lewes and Rottingdean.
-Judging from the huge increase in the number of postmarks, he greatly stepped up his output of cards during 1905, and enlarged his sales area very considerably.
+The first picture postcards of Sussex that Douglas Miller produced have undivided backs, which may indicate that they date from before January 1902, when Post Office regulations were relaxed to allow correspondence to share the reverse side of cards with the address.
+The earliest known postmarks, however, date from the summer of 1903.
+By the end of 1904 postmarks establish that Miller was selling cards over a wide area of Sussex, for example at Ardingly, Billingshurst, Clayton, Lewes and Rottingdean.
+Judging from a big increase in the number of postmarks, he greatly stepped up his output of cards during 1905, and enlarged his sales area very considerably.

 Miller chose a highly distinctive format for his cards.
 Until 1917 almost all the cards had a wide, some would say overgenerous, white border below the picture, and no border on the other three sides of the card.
-Some cards were left untitled, but most had titles that were individually handwritten in ink in copperplate script on the left side of the border.
-The earliest cards were anonymous, but by April 1904 Miller began embossing his cards in the lower right corner: "F. DOUGLAS MILLER, HAYWARDS HEATH".
+Some cards were left untitled, but most had titles that were individually handwritten in ink in copperplate script on the left (less commonly the right) side of the border.
+At first Miller used scarlet ink, but he soon switched to writing the titles in Indian ink.
+The earliest cards were anonymous, but by April 1904 he began embossing his cards in the lower right corner: "F. DOUGLAS MILLER, HAYWARDS HEATH".
 Few of the other leading postcard publishers in Sussex took the trouble to emboss their cards.
 Miller or an assistant would have had to emboss each card separately, then write the title, leaving enough time for the ink to dry.
 He persisted with this expensive and time-consuming procedure for many years.
 His competitors were doubtless able to produce their cards more cheaply.

 In the summer of 1916 Miller started to emboss his cards 'F. DOUGLAS MILLER, THE SUSSEX SERIES', leaving out all reference to Haywards Heath.
 This change in labelling coincided with his selling his studio and moving to Worthing.
 The new series continued with the broad border and handwritten captions for about a year, and then the cards were redesigned with a narrower border and the captions repositioned within the picture space.
 The elegant copper-plate script was abandoned, and instead the captions were written directly on the negatives in small, blocky capitals.
 The captions often looked untidy and ragged, spoiling the appearance of the cards.
 Often the captions included a serial number, e.g. 'KINGSTON 10'.
 Some Sussex Series views were new, but most were simply reissues of earlier cards.